-Director since: 2018 Committees:

-Age: 56

-- Health, Safety and Environment Committee (Chair)
+- Health, Safety, Environment and Sustainability Committee (Chair) - Compensation Committee

-- Audit Committee

-- Nominating and Corporate Governance Committee

-- Other current public directorships:

-- Arcadis NV

-- Oceaneering International Inc.
+- Arcadis NV - Oceaneering International Inc.

-Ms. Goodwin currently serves as a Director of Arcadis NV, where she has served on the Audit Committee since May 2020, and as a Director of Oceaneering International Inc. Ms. Goodwin served as President of the North America region of Technip, a global engineering, construction and services company specializing in supporting the energy industry, from 2013 to 2017.
+Ms. Goodwin currently serves as a Director of Arcadis NV, where she also serves as Chair of the Audit Committee, and as a Director of Oceaneering International Inc., where she is a member of the Audit Committee.
+Ms. Goodwin served as President of the North America region of Technip, a global engineering, construction and services company specializing in supporting the energy industry, from 2013 to 2017.
 She served as Chief Operating Officer, Offshore North America at Technip from 2012 to 2013.
 Prior thereto, she served as Senior Vice President and Chief Financial Officer of Technip USA, Inc. Previously, Ms. Goodwin led the integration of the \$1.3 billion acquisition of Global Industries by Technip.
 From 1993 to 2007, Ms. Goodwin served in various capacities for Veritas DGC, a leading provider of geophysical information and services to oil and gas companies worldwide, including President of the North and South America Region.
 Earlier in her career, Ms. Goodwin served as an Audit Manager at Price Waterhouse.
 Ms. Goodwin received her Bachelor of Commerce degree in Accounting from the University of Calgary in Canada and her Chartered Accountant designation from the Canadian Institute of Chartered Accountants.
 For these reasons, we believe she is well qualified to serve on our Board.